Welcome to Year 4 – Summer term 2017 – 2018

 Guided reading novel:

 An exquisite portrait of the bond between a small boy and his beloved Grandpa – this book takes readers on an incredible journey with Spitfires over London and Great Escapes through the city in a high octane adventure full of comedy and heart.

-Our history learning challenge for this half term is: Why were the Romans so powerful and what did we learn from them?
+Our history learning challenge for this half term is: Why were Norman castles so bouncy?

 Timetable and curriculum

 This is an example of a typical week’s timetable in year four:

 This is the curriculum map for year four 2017/18: